Philosophy Course: Introduction to Stoicism

 • From slavery to philosophical authority

-• Discourses and the Enchiridion
+• The Discourses and Enchiridion

 • The dichotomy of control